cltrudeau/purdy/README.rst

   behaviour.
 Does a variety of code presentation.
 Includes ANSI, RTF, HTML output as well as the typewriter animations.

-More information can be found in the :ref:`program-documentation`.
+More information can be found in the Command Line Program Documentation.

 Purdy Library